MAHDI-Imen/M-M/logs.md

 - [x] Add validation loss to training loop
 - [x] Add save model checkpoints
 - [x] Calculate Dice-coeff
-- [ ] Rewrite training section and results visualiation as seperate modules for easier manipulation
+- [x] Rewrite training section and results visualiation as seperate modules for easier manipulation
 - [x] Visualize results on a subject from each vendor from test set
-- [ ] Rewrite the subject prediction per vendor section as a module
+- [x] Rewrite the subject prediction per vendor section as a module
+- [x] train.py

 Notes
 * Overfitting on training data
+* C8J7L5 was removed from valid
+* E3F5U2, C8O0P2 were removed from test

 #### To do